 What to do: Size all resources up: current QA processes, tools, team capabilities, etc.

-Why it matters: Before adopting AI testing, you should know the starting point.
+Why it matters: Before adopting AI quality assurance, you should know the starting point.
 This will help you choose the right area for the beginning, like the best point for effort.
 Without this assessment, the entire endeavor can fall flat.

 Hands-on tip: Monitor defect escape rate, test coverage percentage, cycle time, and automation coverage.
 Your QA team definitely knows how to export relevant information from their existing tools.